 Goldenrod has big yellow flowers and relies on living creatures for pollination.

-Some plants are pollinated by animals, but most flora, including grass, conifers, and edible grains like corn, rye, and wheat, are pollinated by the wind.
-Goldenrod belongs to the former variety.
+Some plants are pollinated by wildlife, but most flora, including grass, conifers, and edible grains like corn, rye, and wheat, are pollinated by the wind.
+Goldenrod belongs to the former type.
 Planting goldenrod species is an effective way to attract pollinators to a garden.
 You might even say that this flower brings all the bees to the backyard.

 Ragweed has small green blooms and is pollinated by the wind.

-When you put the two plants side by side, ragweed doesn’t really look that much like goldenrod.
-The plants are shorter and have fern-like leaflets measuring 6 inches by 4 inches.
+When you put the two plants side by side, ragweed doesn’t look that much like goldenrod.
+Ragweed plants are shorter and have fern-like leaflets measuring 6 inches by 4 inches.
+So, what color is ragweed?
 Instead of goldenrod’s characteristic yellow flowers, ragweed has smaller, stingy, decidedly green blooms that can be difficult to see, especially from a distance.

-Although goldenrod can’t entirely be ruled out as an allergen, it’s highly unlikely to be the source of seasonal sniffles and sneezes.
-That’s because it’s pollinated by bees and butterflies; its large particles of pollen rarely become airborne at all, let alone travel any distance from the plant.
+Although goldenrod can’t be ruled out entirely as an allergen, it’s highly unlikely to be the source of seasonal sniffles and sneezes.
+Because it’s pollinated by bees and butterflies, its large particles of pollen rarely become airborne at all, let alone travel any distance from the plant.

 Not only is goldenrod innocent when it comes to allergies, but it offers many health benefits.
 Its Latin name, Solidago, actually means “to heal” or “to make whole.”
 Some parts of the plant are edible, but goldenrod is most often made into a tea, tincture, or other herbal remedy.
 It has been used to treat inflammation, arthritis, wounds and skin issues, diabetes, and even tuberculosis.

-So it’s ragweed that deserves our aversion.
+So, it’s ragweed that deserves our aversion.
 Some 15 to 20 percent of us are sensitive to its pollen.
-Additionally, it can exacerbate conditions such as asthma and eczema.
+It can also exacerbate conditions such as asthma and eczema.

 How can you cope if you’re among the 1 in 5 Americans who are sidelined by seasonal allergies?
 Of course, over-the-counter and prescription medicines can quell symptoms, but reducing your exposure to pollen should be the first order of business.

 Start by checking the pollen count for your area.
-Avoid going out of doors altogether, if possible, when it’s unusually high.
+Avoid going outdoors altogether, if possible, when pollen counts are unusually high.
 Some other proactive steps to take include:

 - Keep house and car windows closed to prevent pollen from entering your space.

 - If you have air conditioning, use it.
-HEPA filters in both central systems and individual AC units can filter out some 99 percent of pollen and other contaminants.
+HEPA filters in both central systems and individual AC units can filter out more than 99 percent of pollen and other contaminants.

 - Remove your shoes and leave them in the entryway or foyer.
 Ask guests to do the same.

-- Remove outer layers of clothing upon entering the home and launder all clothing that’s been exposed to pollen as soon as you can.
+- Remove outer layers of clothing when you enter the home, and promptly launder all clothing that’s been exposed to pollen.